-One of the few relatively undisturbed wetlands remaining on the California Central Coast, the Younger Lagoon Reserve encompasses a remnant Y-shaped lagoon on the open coast just north of Monterey Bay.
+Younger Lagoon is one of the few relatively undisturbed wetlands remaining on the California Central Coast.
+The original 25-acre lagoon portion of the reserve encompasses the remnant Y-shaped lagoon on the open coast just north of Monterey Bay.
 Portions of a freestanding sea wall remain.
 Most of the time, the lagoon is cut off from the ocean by a barrier sand and rock bar.
 Infrequently, the mouth of Younger Lagoon opens to ocean waters.

 Santa Cruz County, 7 km (4.5 mi) from main Santa Cruz campus in Westside Santa Cruz; adjacent to the UC Santa Cruz Long Marine Laboratory

-Observation platform and access trail provide wheelchair access and full view of beach area without disturbance to wildlife or plants (and another overlook is planned); no on-site housing or laboratory facilities; site best suited for day use.
+Observation platform and access trail provide wheelchair access and full view of beach and lagoon area without disturbance to wildlife or plants; other overlooks and interpretative panels along the Coastal Science Campus public access trail; no on-site housing or laboratory facilities; site best suited for day use.

 29 hectares (72 acres)

 0 to 15 m (50 ft.)